Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Remove-MsolUser.md

 # Remove-MsolUser

 ## SYNOPSIS
-Removes a user from Microsoft Azure Active Directory.
+Removes a user from Azure Active Directory.

 ## SYNTAX